strapi/strapi/docs/3.0.0-alpha.x/guides/deployment.md

 git --version
 ```

-2. **OPTIONAL:** Install Git. **NOTE:** Only do if _not installed_, as above.
+2. **OPTIONAL:** Install Git. **NOTE:** Only do this step if _not installed_, as above.
 Please follow these directions on [how to install Git on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-git-on-ubuntu-18-04).

-3. Complete the global **username** and **GitHub** settings: [Setting up Git](https://www.digitalocean.com/community/tutorials/how-to-install-git-on-ubuntu-18-04#setting-up-git)
+3. Complete the global **username** and **email** settings: [Setting up Git](https://www.digitalocean.com/community/tutorials/how-to-install-git-on-ubuntu-18-04#setting-up-git)

 After installing and configuring Git on your Droplet.
 Please continue to the next step, [installing a database](#install-the-database-for-your-project).

 ### Install the database for your project

 Digital Ocean has excellent documentation regarding the installation and use of the major databases that work with Strapi.
 The previous steps above should all be completed prior to continuing.
-You can find links, and any further instructions, to each database guide below:
+You can find links, and any further instructions, below:

 :::: tabs cache-lifetime="10" :options="{ useUrlFragment: false }"